Home » Korean Side Dishes (Banchan) » Stir Fried Gochujang Sauce (Yak Gochujang)

 Benefits of Having Stir Fried Gochujang Sauce in Your Fridge

-Emergency as in, when you don’t want to cook / when you feel like being lazy, you can simply take out this sauce and serve it over some leftover steamed rice.
-The simplicity of the bowl contents can extend as much as you want to prepare other ingredients.
+In this context, “emergency” refers to those moments when you don’t feel like cooking or you’re feeling lazy.
+In such cases, you can simply take out this sauce and serve it over some leftover steamed rice.
+The simplicity of the overall dish depends on how much effort you want to put into preparing additional ingredients.

-As an example, in the last few weeks, when I didn’t have much time to cook, I just served my family with some steamed rice, fresh salads, egg and this sauce in a bowl.
-It resulted in a very simple yet wonderful bibimbap!
+For instance, in the past few weeks, when I didn’t have much time to cook, I simply served my family steamed rice, fresh salads, eggs, and this sauce in a bowl.
+This effortless combination resulted in a quick and delightful bibimbap!

-What’s more, if I feel even more lazy, I just serve the sauce with steamed rice, that’s it.
-That’s my super lazy lunch.
+What’s more, on days when I feel extra lazy, I just serve the sauce with steamed rice – that’s it.
+That’s my ultimate lazy lunch.
 LOL.

 gochujang stir fry